rbliu/jedisim/README.md

 * Other parameters can be modified in "jedisim/sources/jedidistort.c" (eg. OMEGA_M, G, H0).

-* If any modifications are made in "jedisim/source/" folder, delete the UNIX executable files in "jedisim/" (jedicatalog, jediconvolve, jedidistort, jedigrid_a, jedigrid_b, jedinoise, jedipaste, jedirescale, jeditransform) and regenerate them.
+* If any modifications are made in "jedisim/source/" folder, remove the UNIX executable files in "jedisim/" (jedicatalog, jediconvolve, jedidistort, jedigrid_a, jedigrid_b, jedinoise, jedipaste, jedirescale, jeditransform) and regenerate them.